ernest-alilovic/frontend-nanodegree-feedreader/README.md

 This project demonstrates browser-based testing using [Jasmine](https://jasmine.github.io/).

 ## How to run

-Open index.html in your browser.
+Click [here](http://htmlpreview.github.io/?https://github.com/ernest-alilovic/frontend-nanodegree-feedreader/blob/master/index.html) to open the page in your browser.
 This may take a few moments to load.
 Once loaded, the test results should be displayed at the bottom of the page.